- University of Virginia (B.A., 2001)

-- North Carolina federal jury returns complete defense verdict in favor of Novartis in ArediaÂ®/ZometaÂ® trial.
+- North Carolina federal jury returns complete defense verdict in favor of Novartis in Aredia®/Zometa® trial.

 Earp v.
 Novartis Pharm.
 Corp., No. 5:11-cv-680-D (E.D.N.C.
 May 14, 2014)

-Her broad range of litigation experience includes coordinating massive multi-national and electronic discovery efforts, preparing corporate witnesses for deposition and trial testimony, identifying and working with expert witnesses across many different fields, conducting and defending fact and expert witness depositions, engaging in motions practice, defending mediations, participating in trial teams, and appellate briefing.
-Notably, Ms. Jensen was part of the successful trial team to obtain a defense verdict in a pharmaceutical personal-injury case in federal court in Raleigh, North Carolina following a seven-day trial.
-Earp v.
-Novartis Pharm.
-Corp., No. 5:11-cv-680-D (E.D.N.C.
-May 14, 2014).
-In recognition of her familiarity with evolving corporate electronic document preservation and production obligations, Ms. Jensen has been named an "e-discovery liaison" in federal products liability litigation.
-She has also been instrumental in the successful resolution of many of the Firm’s complex cases prior to trial, including significant summary dispositions.
+Notably, Ms. Jensen was part of the successful trial team to obtain a complete defense verdict in a pharmaceutical personal-injury case for Novartis Pharmaceuticals Corporation in federal court in Raleigh, North Carolina following a seven-day trial.
+In addition to leading trial teams in a variety of matters, she has also been instrumental in the successful resolution of many of the Firm’s complex cases prior to trial, including significant summary dispositions.